 Tolerances for the total of payments.
 Prior to the enactment of the Know Before you Owe mortgage disclosure rule, the total of payments calculation and disclosure was arrived at by using the finance charge as part of the equation.
 The rule amended the total of payments calculation so that it didn’t make specific use of the finance charge.
 The CFPB now proposes to add tolerance provisions for the total of payments that are similar to tolerances in place for the finance charge and all disclosures affected by the finance charge.

-Also of Interest - Boston North Shore Mortgage Rates: Still a Good Time to Buy a Home
+Also of Interest - Boston North Shore Mortgage Rate Outlook: Rates Rising?

 The result?
 The change makes the treatment and disclosure of the total of payments consistent with how it was shown before the Know Before You Owe mortgage disclosure rule was enacted.